nxt-insurance/nxt_registry/README.md

 ### Memoize

 Values are memoized per default.
-Switch it off with `default false`
+Switch it off with `memoize: false`

 ```ruby
 registry :example, memoize: false do